 Watson, who began working at CU in 1973, retired last year and holds ten honorary degrees including seven international doctorates.
-She also held the nation’s first endowed chair in Caring Science at CU Denver.
+She also held the nation’s first endowed chair in Caring Science at CU.
 Her resume alone extends to 50 pages.

 Yet her passion is remarkably elemental.

 Watson has transformed the concept of caring into an ethical and philosophical practice worthy of scientific inquiry and research.
 And her theories have been incorporated into nursing education programs the world over.